 the Coruzzi lab.

-In collaboration with Sarah Stanley and Russell Vance at UC Berkeley, Sarah Dunstan at University of Melbourne, and Eric Kool at Stanford University, we are testing the hypothesis that metabolic aldehydes can be used to control infections.
+In collaboration with Sarah Stanley and Russell Vance at UC Berkeley, Sarah Dunstan at University of Melbourne, and Eric Kool at Stanford, we are testing the hypothesis that metabolic aldehydes can be used to control infections.
 Along these lines, we are working to understand how M. tuberculosis responds to various aldehydes, an activity that may be required for virulence.

 Artwork by Kyle Gabler